-The conveyor is manually steered and moved in normal conditions.
+The Collecting Conveyor is manually steered and moved in normal conditions.
 To assist in the moving process, the front wheels are designed to be used for steering.
 To use this system, follow this procedure:

 - a.
-Install the manual steering extension bar in its stub holder. - b.
-Remove the steering axle lock pin and place in its holder. - c.
-Use the extension arm to turn the wheels to the desired position. - d.
-After the conveyor has been moved to its new position, straighten the wheels and install the lock pin through the steering linkage. - e.
-Remove steering extension bar and place in its holder and secure with pin. - f.
-Place chocks in front of and behind the hopper end tires to prevent machine movement. - g.
-Secure to the adjacent pieces of equipment.
+Remove the steering axle lock pin and place in its holder. - b.
+Use the extension arm to turn the wheels to the desired position. - c.
+After the Collecting Conveyor has been moved to its new position, straighten the wheels and install the lock pin through the steering linkage. - d.
+Place chocks in front of and behind the hopper end tires to prevent machine movement.